serenityyfr/neovim_config/README.md

 ---
-"Easy to use, easy to modify"
+Easy to use, easy to modify neovim distribution

 ---

 <details>